 Depart Kielder Castle at 5:26pm and you will arrive back at Hexham bus station by 6:53pm.

-Approx 26.34 mile(s) between Hexham Tourist Information Centre and Kielder Castle Forest Park Centre
+Approx 26.34 mile(s) between Hexham Tourist Information Centre and Kielder Castle Visitor Centre

-Approx 0.03 mile(s) between Kielder Castle Forest Park Centre and Lakeside Way
+Approx 0.03 mile(s) between Kielder Castle Visitor Centre and Lakeside Way

 Thanks to the Lakeside Way, a multi-user trail that follows the 27 mile Kielder Water shoreline, you can have a unique and beautiful walking experience.